 Long Term Condition Reviews

-We will shortly be moving to a new way of recalling patients who have a long term condition i.e. diabetes, hypertension, kidney disease, COPD.
+We are now recalling patients in their birthday month who have a long term condition i.e. diabetes, hypertension, kidney disease, COPD.
 We will now write, text or email you to invite you to book an appointment in your birthday month.
 This may mean you visit the Surgery twice in the first year while we get the system up and running but we hope it will be a much more beneficial system and hope to work with you closely to keep you as healthy as you can be.

 National Diabetes Audit - helping to reduce diabetes and improve diabetes care

 We are taking part in an important national project about people at risk of diabetes and diabetes care and treatment in the NHS.
 The project is call the National Diabetes Audit (NDS).
 If you have diabetes, non diabetic hyperglycaemia, impaired glucose tolerance or prediabetes, your GP practice will share information about your diabetes care and treatment with the NDA.
 The type of information, and how it is shared, is controlled by law and enforced by strict rules of confidentiality and security.
 For further information about how your data is used please click here for the NDA patient information leaflet.
 Taking part in the NDA shows that we are committed to reducing diabetes and improving care for people with diabetes.
 If you do not want your information to be used, please inform the receptionist, your GP or nurse.
 This will not affect your care.
 To view the NDA reports click here